ARDUINO WIFI

 Arduino with CC3000

 The CC3000 chip from Texas Instruments was one of the first low-cost WiFi chips that revolutionized the IoT maker ecosystem.
-In contrary to the other available WiFi alternatives, like the WiFi shield, the CC3000 appeared at a low cost (about 10$) for their time.
+In contrast to the other available WiFi alternatives, like the WiFi shield, the CC3000 appeared at a low cost (about 10$) for its time.
 It is a powerful chip as it integrates the whole TCP/IP stack and many other protocols.
-Some vendors like Adadruit started to build modules and libraries for integrating this chip with the Arduino ecosystem.
-Thanks to the libraries provided by Adafruit is then possible to build connected device with a few lines of code.
+Some vendors, like Adadruit, started to build modules and libraries for integrating this chip with the Arduino ecosystem.
+Thanks to the libraries provided by Adafruit is then possible to build a connected device with a few lines of code.

-So for this module is required to have installed the Adafruit CC3000 Libraries, as they are directly used by the thinger client.
-You can install it directly from the Arduino Library Manager by searching cc3000.
+For this module is required to have installed the Adafruit CC3000 Libraries, as they are directly used by the Thinger client.
+Install it directly from the Arduino Library Manager by searching cc3000

-The following example will allow connecting your Arduino device with the CC3000 module to the cloud platform in a few lines.
-Just modify the arduino_secrets.h file with your own information.
+This example will allow connecting the Arduino device with the CC3000 module to the cloud platform in a few lines.
+The arduino_secrets.h

 #define THINGER_SERIAL_DEBUG